Meet our Science Ambassadors

 "Discovering creative, innovative climate change adaptation & mitigation methods inspired me to start a Geography major." -Benjamin

-I began my Bachelor of Science wanting to pursue health sciences by seeing what the positive impact that health care had on my family & friends, and started completing pre-requisites for graduate entry.
+I began my Bachelor of Science wanting to pursue health sciences by seeing the positive impact that health care had on my family & friends, and started completing pre-requisites for graduate entry.
 After my first year I took a Gap Year and undertook a placement as an Outdoor Education Instructor in Anglesea, Victoria.
 I worked with students and community groups - teaching them the basics in rock climbing, canoeing, cycling and surfing etc. I had a fantastic time and discovered my love for working outdoors, researching interactions between people and the environment and encouraging them (especially students) to engage and learn about the nature around them.

 The internship also led me to get involved in learning about community development and making a difference in the levies of those around me: I realised that people did care about the environment, i.e. climate change, but often did not have the tools, knowledge or support to make meaningful changes in their lives.
 Discovering creative, innovative climate change adaptation & mitigation methods inspired me to start a Geography major when I returned to study.